umbraco/UmbracoDocs/Documentation/Reference/Management-v6/Models/Content.md

 	content.ReleaseDate = DateTime.Now.AddDays(4);

 ###.SortOrder
-Returns the given `Content` index, compared to sibling documents.
+Returns the given `Content` index, compared to sibling content.

 	//Given a `ContentService` object get Content by its Id and return its SortOrder var content = contentService.GetById(1234);